SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

 > Although these are generic instructions, having an example makes it easier to document and understand.
 Throughout this document we'll use `opus` as the sample environment name; this might correspond to `staging` or `production` in the real world.
 We'll use `sbac.org` as the domain/organization.
 Any other ids, usernames or other system-generated values are products of the author's imagination.
 The reader is strongly encouraged to use their own consistent naming conventions. **Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document.**

-**TODO - the keystore instructions (for reporting and admin) seem partial, perhaps missing some details?**

 **TODO - instructions for creating OpenAM oauth2 agent client id/password?**

 ### Table Of Contents